October 11th 2021

 What you get: For £30 you get unlimited on-demand classes, joined via the Apex app.

-On-demand spin classes: There are currently 150 on-demand classes on the app to choose from and once lockdown is over there will be two live classes per day (one morning, one evening) for riders to book into, included in the price.
+On-demand spin classes: There are hundreds of on-demand classes on the app to choose from, plus live classes for riders to book into, included in the price.
 The lives classes will also be added to the app after they've ended.

 Class types: Classes range from 15 minutes to 60 minutes.
 There are a number of different types of classes that fall under two categories: Move and Metric.
 The former are dance-based, the latter are stats focused.
 There are four different levels of difficulty, ranging from 'beginner' to 'spinning god'.
 There are HIIT classes, hill interval classes, classes with and without weights and a number of different music genres to choose from.